rafaelmarcal/trustly/README.md

     java TrustlyChallenge2

-    A Docker container can be installed with a JDK image, compile and run with these commands inside directory challenge2:
+    A Docker container can be installed with a JDK image, compile and run with these commands inside challenge2 directory:

     docker build -t trustly-challenge-2 .
     docker run -it -p 8020:8020 --rm --name trustlychallenge trustly-challenge-2